Average signature of geodesic paths in compact Lie groups: The average signature

-The average signature is a natural invariant associated to any compact Lie group $G$ with a chosen Haar measure.
-Note that for a simple compact Lie group, the Haar measure is unique up to a scalar mutiplication, hence in this case $\mathbb A(G)$ only depends on $G$.
+is the $k$-th moment of the $\fg$-valued random variable $v(\cdot)$ against $\bar \mu$.
+We refer readers to \cite{Chevyrev2016chf} and \cite{Chevyrev2022signaturekernel} for a comprehensive exploration to the theory of expected signature.

+Combining all above observations, we can conclude that $\mathbb A(G)$ does not depend on the choice of the bi-invariant metric, and the notion of average signature $\mathbb A(G)$ is a natural invariant associated to any compact connected Lie group $G$.
 The rest of the paper is devoted to the study of this invariant.